davidpodrebarac/twitter/README.rst

 ``python manage.py migrate``

-5. create your own data or load fixtures with this command
+5. (optional) create your own data or load fixtures with this command

 ``python manage.py loaddata */fixtures/*``